j-jagger/hd2-desktop-tracker/README.md

 <p align="center">
   This program runs in the background and sends the user a push notification when new HD2 ingame news and major orders are released!
   <br>
   !!
-You need to build this yourself as the .exe is too large for github (27/25mb) !!
+Self-building is recommended. !!
   <br>
   <br>
   Thank you to https://helldiverstrainingmanual.com/ for the API endpoints.
 This wouldn'tve been possible without them.